-The university manages a portfolio of facilities totaling 1.70 million gross square metres over more than 500 buildings, of which 50 per cent are over 40 years of age and 80 per cent are over 20 years of age.
+The university manages a portfolio of facilities totalling 1.7 million gross square metres over more than 500 buildings, of which 50 per cent are more than 40 years old and 80 per cent are more than 20 years old.
 As part of reporting to government, we also report on our buildings' Facility Condition Index (FCI).
-Approximately 17 of our buildings have an FCI over 30 with Dentistry Pharmacy being the highest at 66.
+Approximately 17 of our buildings have an FCI over 30, with Dentistry/Pharmacy being the highest at 66.